GettyImages-465383082.jpg

 Description

 Each year, NASSM student members vote on a Student Board comprised of four of their peers (who advocate on their behalf and organize initiatives leading up to and during the annual conference) as well as five student representatives for each of the NASSM Standing Committees.
-Information on each position can be found under Student Positions (as well in the Operating Codes).
-Only NASSM student members are eligible to vote for members of the NASSM student board.
+Information on each position can be found under Student Initiatives.
+Only NASSM student members are eligible to vote for members of the NASSM Student Initiatives Committee.

 Nominations (Closed)